Bingo Cards

 Electronic Bingo: 30 Ball Bingo

-Generally, there is only one way to play and win 30 ball electronic bingo and that is to get all the numbers on your card- a full house.
-Whilst you may find the odd bingo hall that offers single line wins- it is very uncommon with 30 ball bingo as there just isn’t time in the game!
+Generally, there is only one way to play and win 30 ball electronic bingo, and that is to get all the numbers on your card—a full house.
+While you may find the odd bingo hall that offers single-line wins, it is very uncommon with 30 ball bingo, as there just isn’t time in the game!

 What is the Best Electronic Bingo Card to Play?

-In reality, we recommend that you should play the variant you enjoy the most as having fun will certainly help your overall electronic bingo experience.
-That said there are a few ways in which you can increase your chances of winning electronic bingo:
+In reality, we recommend that you play the variant you enjoy the most, as having fun will certainly help your overall electronic bingo experience.

 Winning with Patterns

-At the start of the game, a predetermined pattern will be decided by the bingo hall, your mission is to make this pattern using your bingo card by marking off the numbers called.
-This is the most innovative type of electronic bingo as you can play for literally any pattern, but you will still find the standard winning combinations such as a full house, two lines ext.
+At the start of the game, the bingo hall decides on a predetermined pattern.
+Your mission is to create this pattern using your bingo card by marking off the numbers called.
+This is the most innovative type of electronic bingo, as you can play for literally any pattern, but you will still find the standard winning combinations, such as a full house, two lines, etc.

 Bingo Card Costs and Prizes

 Due to the range of bingo cards on offer, we recommend starting by working out your bingo budget, as well as deciding what range of prizes you want to win.
-Once you’ve got an idea of this you can start looking for the type of bingo rooms you want to enter to achieve your electronic bingo aims.
+Once you’ve got an idea of this, you can start looking for the type of bingo room you want to enter to achieve your electronic bingo aims.

-Payouts and prizes depend both on the cost of the card and the number of people playing.
-Sometimes prize amounts are guaranteed and are shown before you enter the bingo room, at other times they are not and will be calculated based on how many people play and cards are sold.
-It is also possible to play jackpot games of e-bingo, but remember that they tend to attract a lot of players, meaning the chances of you having the winning card are reduced!
+Payouts and prizes depend on the cost of the card and the number of people playing.
+Sometimes, prize amounts are guaranteed and shown before you enter the bingo room; at other times, they are not and will be calculated based on how many people play and how many cards are sold.
+It is also possible to play jackpot games of e-bingo, but remember that they tend to attract a lot of players!